-Public debt information on, inter alia, loans contracted by a sovereign to support government expenditures or for on-lending, government securities issued, and debt service payments are presented in government FSs.
+Public debt information on, inter alia, loans contracted by a sovereign to support government expenditures or for on-lending, government securities issued, and debt service payments are presented in government financial statements (FSs).
 In this case, a financial audit of debt reporting could be undertaken with the following objectives:

-- To determine whether public debt information are presented completely and accurately in the FSs; and - To determine whether public debt information in the FSs have been accurately and adequately disclosed in a fair manner, in accordance with prevailing accounting standards.
+- To determine whether public debt information is presented completely and accurately in the FSs; and - To determine whether public debt information in the FSs has been accurately and adequately disclosed in a fair manner, in accordance with prevailing accounting standards.